adamdivak/vgg_deconv_vis/README.md

-Generating the deconvnet images has the advantage that it helps us understand whether the network used the ‘obvious’ information in the image, which is directly related to the objects depicted, or if the network ‘cheated’ by taking into account other sources of information that we would consider insignificant – an example of this could be whether the network recognises a dog by looking at the texture of the fur and the shape of the face, of if it predicts the dog label by looking at the texture of the grass in the background.
+Generating the deconvnet images has the advantage that it helps us understand whether the network used the ‘obvious’ information in the image, which is directly related to the objects depicted, or if the network ‘cheated’ by taking into account other sources of information that we would consider insignificant – an example of this could be whether the network recognises a dog by looking at the texture of the fur and the shape of the face, or if it predicts the dog label by looking at the texture of the grass in the background.
 Based on the images generated in this project, we can safely say that VGG-16 is not ‘cheating’, so predictions are based on image features of the foreground object.